Estimated reading time: 11 minutes

 7. Lack of Flexibility

 One of the benefits of attending a trade school is learning skills such as time management, budgeting, and communication.
 This will assist you in negotiating your own jobs if you work independently.
 Working in a trade school allows you to work part-time, giving you in-class and hands-on experience.
-Additionally, if you decide later to be self-employed, you are able to stay on friendly terms with the employer and work out your own wages and requirements.
+Additionally, if you decide later to be self-employed, you can stay on friendly terms with the employer and work out your own wages and requirements.

 The Pro Series